 From the Publisher: When her father died, Lucy Mae Estmond inherited the family business.
 She has known all of her life that she would be in line to watch over the souls of the recently passed, keeping them safe from the Reapers.

 The soul eating Reapers have been a plague upon the Earth, stealing souls and leaving the Keepers as the only thing that stands between Heaven and Hell.
 The factions despise each other and have warred for generations.

 Then Lucy discovers an ancient legend predicting the arrival of the Chosen One, destined to bring forth an end to the Reapers.
 The surprises continue when she realizes she is that person.
 For Lucy, being the Chosen One doesn’t change much.
 Fighting Reapers is just another day in the life of a Keeper.
 When she meets Jack Walker, they both realize they have an insane, mutual attraction.
 Too bad that he’s been sent to prevent the prophecy from coming true.
 His only mission: to kill the Chosen One.

 This is a fast-paced paranormal read and I highly recommend it to fans of Odd Thomas.
 The characters and the storyline are unique and memorable.
 This is a fun read!

+Come on!
+Could we really make a list of horror-slanted works without adding at least one book by the “King” himself?
 In “The Talisman,” King, with the help of Straub, gives us traditional horror that only he can produce, but blends it with the surreal in a way that makes reality into a fantasy in its own right.
-An excellent read and I envy anyone who is picking it up for the first time!

 From the Publisher: “The first in the historically rich, atmospheric mystery series featuring female exorcist Reverend Merrily Watkins